thepaulestpaul/GCAD-Index-Bulk-Downloads/README.md

 .py script with the default capability to downloads and locally store all files from LBRY listed in guncadindex.com "release" API, along with the index's metadata for these files.
 Creates a folder structure and a synchronized excel database to enable user friendly methods to locate files saved to a user-specified filed path

-This script pulls files listed on GunCAD Index which  is a search engine for DIY gun designs.
+This script automatically downloads files listed on GunCAD Index which  is a search engine for DIY gun designs.
 It is not for children.
 By clicking utilizng this script, you acknowledge and agree that:

 You are at least 18 years of age
 You have read and agree to the GunCad Index site's terms and policies outlined here